IgniteInteractiveStudio/SLSharp/README.md

 * Support for other .NET languages (such as F#) is currently up in the air.
 We haven't had time to test SL# with F# yet, but we would definitely like to add support for it in the future (perhaps using quotations).
+* HLSL support is currently at a bare minimum

 Donations
 ---------